• Skip to main content

 February, 2024

-In February 2024, David discussed global water challenges with Jason Dadakis of Orange County Water District and Keith Cadee, formerly of Water Corporation in Perth, Australia.
+In February 2024, prof. David Sedlak discussed global water challenges with Jason Dadakis of Orange County Water District and Keith Cadee, formerly of Water Corporation in Perth, Australia.
 They emphasized the need for innovative solutions as hydrological challenges worsen worldwide.

 UnDisciplined: Navigating the future of the global water crisis – UPR Live